How Common Are Kidney Stones?

 • Sodium, creatinine, other stone promoters/inhibitors

-What we do with the results: Create a targeted prevention plan.
+What we do with the results: Create a targeted prevention plan for long-term management.
 We can almost always prescribe a medication to reduce stones — most commonly potassium citrate, a potent inhibitor that raises urinary citrate and alkalinizes urine to prevent crystals from forming.
+We pair this with personalized diet and fluid changes and periodic repeat testing to confirm the plan is working.

 How We Diagnose Stones